evoila/osb-checker-kotlin/docs/Usage.md

 If **useRequestIdentity** is set to true, the osb-checker will set `X-Broker-API-Request-Identity` Header, for each request and verify if the header is present in the response.

 **testDashboard** advises the checker to verify if an provided DashboardURL works after creating a service instance.

+**contextObjectType** sets the checker to use a ContextObject.
+Possible object types are kubernetes and cloudfoundry.
+This option is not set, provision request will be send without a context object.

 ## Parameters